thosch1800/FT8800Mod/README.md

 Panel2Main http://www.dg1sfj.de/funk/geraete/88-yaesu-ft-8800?showall=&start=2

 Current activity:
+- 2017/09/30: During the last days I built a breadboard PCB prototype to play around with the rig.
+There are two modular jacks to be able to intercept the communication between main unit and panel (and back) and two mini-DIN jacks to get the modems PTT signal.
+Thanks to the multiplexer (CD4052) I can fully intercept the communication and manipulate the packets.
+Today I read the displayed values and overrode them.
+Some commands do not work as expected so there is work left.
+Next topic: modem PTT detection.

-- Today (2017/09/23) the first packets were successfully received:
+- 2017/09/23: the first packets were successfully received:
 ![img_20170923_171857_584](https://user-images.githubusercontent.com/30317420/30795108-322c3ce0-a1cc-11e7-9dea-8a86e293e2a6.jpg)
 S-Meter of the left VFO mapped to the STK600 LED bar (LED for S9 left out)